The Escape (1928 film)

-The Escape is a 1928 American drama film directed by Richard Rosson and written by Garrett Graham and Paul Schofield.
+The Escape is a 1928 American silent drama film directed by Richard Rosson and written by Garrett Graham and Paul Schofield.
 It is based on the 1913 play The Escape by Paul Armstrong.
-The film stars William Russell, Virginia Valli, Nancy Drexel, George Meeker, William Demarest and James Gordon.
+The film stars William Russell, Virginia Valli, Nancy Drexel, George Meeker, William Demarest, and James Gordon.
 The film was released on April 29, 1928, by Fox Film Corporation.